Chrisfaherty/ci-nft-social-hub/README.md

 ## Acknowledgements
 I would like to take the opertunity to thank:
 * My Mentor Mo Shami for the great feedback productive meetings and guiding me to finishing this project.
+* Niamh Faherty for creating the Logo for this project.
 * I would also like to thank the Code institute team for all the support and material to assist with this project.
 * The code institute Tutors for being available when ever guidance was required.
 * I would like to thank Nick Coles & Chris Browning for the help with problem solving and independant reviews.